Francisco Boix: Films

 Francisco Boix, A Photographer in Hell is a documentary directed by Llorenç Soler and released in 2001.
 El fotógrafo de Mauthausen is a Spanish film directed by Mar Targarona released on 26 October 2018.
 Mario Casas plays Francisco Boix.

 Graphic novel

 A graphic novel adaptation telling the story of Boix titled Le Photographe de Mauthausen was published in 2017 by Belgian publisher Le Lombard, written by Salva Rubio and drawn by Pedro J. Colombo.

+Library

+A Barcelona library in the district of Paral·lel, opened in 2000, bears his name.